Morvin-Ian/django-private-chat/README.md

 # Django-on-steroids

-The project, is focused on a real time chat app utilizing `react` library and `Django` backend.
+The project, is focused on a real time chat app utilizing `vue` library and `Django` backend.
 The api was heavily dependent on `Django restframework`.

 ## Testing